Lab 09

 - Verify the build was once more successful.

-Why is there suddenly again a copy of XoxInternals
+Why is there suddenly again a copy of XoxInternals in your local cache ?

 Maven always caches artifacts locally, once they were successfully retrieved.
 Otherwise, you would never be able to work offline.